rantonels/coxeter/README.md

 # coxeter

-This is a Python script to generate pictures of regular hyperbolic tilings, using also source images.
+This is a Python script to generate pictures of regular (and a few uniform) hyperbolic tilings, using also source images.

+## Installation

 Install with